Brazilian Pepper Tree: An Illegal & Invasive Threat to Florida’s Most Pristine Properties

-- how the invasive Brazilian pepper tree was introduced to Florida in the first place,
+• Learn how the invasive Brazilian pepper tree was first introduced to Florida and why it quickly spread across the state.

-- what to do if you have one on your property, and
+• Get expert advice on what to do if you find one of these invasive trees on your property, including safe removal methods.

 About the Brazilian Pepper Tree